RHInception/re-docs/worker-steps/servicenow.rst

            dynamic:
                - change_record

-.. note:: If more than one host is given in ``hosts``, the playbook will check again for each host given.
+.. note:: This step has no direct side-effects.
+It is more useful as a :ref:`Pre-Deployment Step <components_recore_predeployment_checks>`